 - Prospect Cemetery 1890-1935

 This is an exciting group of records particularly for researchers with late 19th and early 20th century Toronto ancestors.
-At present, an index is only available by appointment at the Mount Pleasant Group’s corporate office in Toronto.
-Our new FSI index will be available free to anyone in the world with an Internet connection.
+We’re very pleased to announce that our project is now complete, and the index will be available free to anyone in the world with an Internet connection.

-If you are interested in volunteering for this project, please contact us at: firstname.lastname@example.org.
+If you have questions about the Toronto Trust Cemeteries project, please contact us at: email@example.com.